 From hiring to budgeting, the store manager has an array of important responsibilities.
 To be considered for a store manager position, your resume must prove that you’re prepared for the challenges that lie ahead.
 Start with a strong summary statement that emphasizes your managerial capabilities.
 In your skills section, note your sales talents, using sales data where possible.
 When you write your work history section, begin each bullet point with a managerial action verb.
 Consider using words like delegated, established, or initiated, to convey your leadership talents.
 For more insights, read through our store manager resume example.

-Resume Tips for Store Manager
+Resume Tips for Store Managers

 1. Keep an open mind.
 Opportunities are plentiful for those who are willing to adapt to the needs of the economy, so consider brushing up on new skills or working in a field closely related to your own.

 2. Stay active in your network.
 Don’t use your professional connections simply as a stepping stone.
-Communicate regularly to share information about job leads, offer support and discuss upcoming developments in your field.
+Communicate regularly to share information about job leads, offer support, and discuss upcoming developments in your field.

 3. Be honest about your professional background.
 It is only fair to let people in your network know what they are dealing with, especially if you plan on asking for a referral.